illuria/jailer/README.md

 > ### Custom Jail Service file
 >
 > At the moment we use a custom `rc.d/jail` file, which is sent to FreeBSD as [**D38826: Fix multiple rc.d/jail and jail.conf.d issues**](https://reviews.freebsd.org/D38826).
-Once it's merged, we wont patch `rc.d/jail` anymore (unless we do more changes). `jailer init` will handle the patches.
+Once it's merged, we won't patch `rc.d/jail` anymore (unless we do more changes). `jailer init` will handle the patches.

 Once the environment meets the basic requirements, Jailer initialization is required. all you need to do is the following: